+Many people ask, “Is harassment a crime?”
+The simple answer is yes.
 Harassment is a crime in Iowa, and the state takes it quite seriously.
-If you don’t want to face severe penalties like jail time, it’s a good idea to talk to our Dallas County criminal lawyers about developing a defensive strategy.
+Whether you are facing a simple misdemeanor or a more serious charge, if you don’t want to face severe penalties like jail time, it’s a good idea to talk to our Dallas County criminal lawyers about developing a defensive strategy.
 We can help you stand up for your rights and fight the state’s case against you.

 Behaviors That May Constitute Harassment Under Iowa Law